fmi/java-course/05-unit-testing-clean-code/lab/README.md

     /**
      * Returns the value associated with the key, if it is present in the cache and
-     * is not stale, or null otherwise.
+     * is not expired, or null otherwise.
 If the value is present in the cache but is
-     * stale, it is also removed from the cache
+     * expired, it is also removed from the cache
      */
     V get(K key);